 Welcome to Mighty Oaks!

-Children in years 3,4, 5,6 and Mrs Owen and Mrs Bell form the Junior class.
 The children follow the curriculum and are encouraged to be independent.
-This page aims to give you an insight into what the children have been up to in lesson and what is planned.
+This page aims to give you an insight into what the children have been up to in lessons and what is planned.

 As mathematicians we shall be looking at the four operations, addition, subtraction, multiplication and division.
 We will look at fractions and how to add and subtract them.
 We shall also be exploring shapes, their angles and how they can be moved on a co-ordination grid.
 We will look at graphs and they questions that can be answered using them.